Race ready, street approved!

 - Stock spring may be used if desired.

 - Powder coat finish

-- Control arm are shipped pre-assembled with DEL-A-LUM Bushings.
+- Control arm are shipped pre-assembled with DEL-A-LUM Bushings or polyurethane.

 In order for A-bodies to convert over to a Negative Roll system, four components are required.
 Tall GM spindles, special tubular upper control arms, machined lower ball joints, and different outer tie rods are required.
 Why?
 Because the donor cars spindle tapers are different.
 G-bodies only require tall GM spindles and special tubular upper control arms.
 Spindle tapers for this conversion are the same as the standard shorter spindle.